*Updated 12/24 to include Polaroid Lovers

 The Book of Right On (Highlights):

-As mentioned above, “Jacqueline,” Jarosz’s heartfelt tribute to none other than Jackie O, is about as good as it gets–next level songwriting!
+As mentioned above, “Jacqueline,” Jarosz’s heartfelt tribute to Jackie O, is about as good as it gets–next level songwriting!

 Pay It No Mind (Lowlights):